GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/SOURCEZONE_PARAMETERS/README.md

 **NOT USED.** Three values which define the weights of coupling-coefficients for the source-zone or segment that are used in the logic tree.

-*BEWARE CURRENTLY THESE VALUES ARE IGNORED, AND EACH COUPLING COEFFICIENT IS ASSIGNED THE SAME WEIGHT*.
+*BEWARE CURRENTLY THESE VALUES ARE IGNORED*.

 bmin, bpref, bmax